 - 1. Mandatory Kickoff Training for the Enhanced Collaborative Model Task Forces: 2 days in Washington, D.C., within the first 3 months of the grant award date.
-(All applicants) - 2.
-2012 DOJ National Trafficking Conference: 3-4 days in location to be determined.
-(All applicants) - 3.
-One Financial Management Training Seminar sponsored by OJP's Office of the Chief Financial Officer (OCFO), unless the applicant has previously attended this seminar.
+(All applicants) - 2012 DOJ National Trafficking Conference: 3-4 days in a location to be determined.
+(All applicants)

+- One Financial Management Training Seminar sponsored by OJP's Office of the Chief Financial Officer (OCFO), unless the applicant has previously attended this seminar.
 Specific information (such as dates and locations of upcoming OCFO events) can be found at www.ojp.usdoj.gov/training/financial.htm.
-(Victim services applicants only) - 4.
-One regional trafficking training, 2 1⁄2-3 days in a location to be determined.
+(All applicants) - One regional trafficking training, 2 1/2-3 days in a location to be determined.
 (All applicants) - 5.
-OVC discretionary grantee meeting, 3-4 days in Washington, D.C., November 2010.
+OVC discretionary grantee meeting, 3-4 days in Washington, D.C., Dates to be determined.
 (Victim services applicants only)

 Program Match: A 25-percent program match is required.
-(See page 10)
+(See page 11.)